Quinisext Council: Ban on pre-Christian practices

 The Council banned certain festivals and practices which were thought to have a Pagan origin.
 Therefore, the Council gives some insight to historians about pre-Christian religious practices.
-As a consequence, neither cleric nor layman was allowed to observe the Pagan festivals of Bota, the Kalends or the Brumalia.
+As a consequence, neither cleric nor layman was allowed to observe the Pagan festivals of Vota, the Kalends or the Brumalia.

 Ritual observance

 Many of the council's canons were aimed at settling differences in ritual observance and clerical discipline in different parts of Christendom.
 Being held under Byzantine auspices, with an exclusively Eastern clergy, these overwhelmingly took the practice of the Church of Constantinople as orthodox.

 Armenian practices

 The council explicitly condemned some customs of Armenian Christians; among them using wine unmixed with water for the Eucharist, choosing children of clergy for appointment as clergy, and eating eggs and cheese on Saturdays and Sundays of Lent.
 And the council proclaimed deposition for clergy and excommunication for laypeople who contravened the canons prohibiting these practices.